zonArt/openlp/documentation/manual/source/alert.rst

 :menuselection:`Tools --> Alert`
 --------------------------------

-You may find it necessary to display an Alert on your screen, ie: car headlights left on, parent needed in nursery, or anything else somebody may need notified about.
+From time to time it may be necessary to display a small unobtrusive message to the congregation.
+In OpenLP this is known as an `Alert`.
+Examples could be a car with the headlights left on, a parent needed in nursery, or anything else somebody may need notified about.
 This is easily accomplished using the Alert, which is accessible from the top Menu under :menuselection:`Tools --> Alert`.

 .. image:: pics/alert.png